qlik-oss/core-grpc-prometheus-connector/README.md

 Note, Qlik Associative Engine needs to be started with something similar to this: `-S EnableGrpcCustomConnectors=1 -S GrpcConnectorPlugins="prometheus-connector,prom-connector:9001" -S EnableConnectivityService=0`.

-Requires an existing prometheus server running, and change the hard-coded value in `src/connector.py`.
+Requires an existing Prometheus server running, and change the hard-coded value in `src/connector.py`.

 The connector supports two parameters passed in from the connection string, `promHost=some-host:9090`, and `promQuery=some-promql-expression`.